conradludgate/typed-json/README.md

 ## Conclusion

-I don't think I can conclusively say that typed-json introduces a compile time regression in standard use.
+I don't think I can conclusively say that typed-json introduces a compile-time regression in standard use.
-At the extremes it likely will need to compile many more types but in standard use it can re-use a lot of prior compilations.
+At the extremes, it likely will need to compile many more types but in standard use, it can re-use a lot of prior compilations.